Create your own luck with these super cute St. Patrick’s Day Garland and St. Patrick’s Day Wreath crafts.

 All were purchased at my local Dollar Tree, minus the burlap but can be found online as well.

-I have linked to a few ideas for you.
+I have linked to a few items for you if you would like to purchase them online.

 Measure out 8 feet of jute and cut to get you started.

-- You are ready to start assembling now.
-Take your first clover and tie it on to one side.
+Step 3: Now you are ready to start assembling.
+Take your first clover and tie it onto one side.

 Note: Wrapping a piece of tape around your jute makes it easy to thread without unraveling.

 Caution: After cutting the tinsel you need to be careful when knotting it.
-If you pull to hard you will pull the tinsel right off the wire.
-Yes, I’m speaking from experience. 😉
+If you pull too hard you will pull the tinsel right off the wire.
+Yes, I’m speaking from experience.

 St. Patrick’s Day Wreath Supplies: